 The process of grasping all this takes time, effort, and patience.

-1. The unique Chinese Characters
+1. The Unique Chinese Characters

 Knowing the alphabet and characters of any language is the foremost step.

-A challenging aspect of learning this language is understanding to read and write Chinese characters.
+A challenging aspect of learning this language is understanding how to read and write Chinese characters.
 This is because it uses “logograms,” which are single characters that can represent entire words.

-This writing method differs immensely from English and nearly all western languages.
+This writing method differs immensely from English and nearly all Western languages.
 They all look convoluted, distinct, mysterious, yet age-old, captivating, and unique.

 But it’s not as bad and unsettling as you might think.
 You only need 6,000 to 8,000 simplified Chinese characters for most purposes.
 You can even read a newspaper with only 2-3,000.
 The same is also required to achieve a lower advanced level.